Grouplove: Never Trust a Happy Song and Spreading Rumours (2011–2016)

 The band released its debut album, Never Trust a Happy Song, on September 13, 2011, through Canvasback/Atlantic Records.
-They released 4 singles from the album – Colours (which was featured on FIFA 12, albeit as the Captain Cuts remix), "Tongue Tied" (which went on to score the band a no. 1 on the US Alternative Chart and featured in several commercials (including one for Apple, and one for Coca-Cola) and an episode of Fox's Glee) Lovely Cup and Itchin On A Photograph.
+They released 4 singles from the album – Colours (which was featured on FIFA 12, albeit as the Captain Cuts remix), "Tongue Tied" (which went on to score the band a no. 1 on the US Alternative Chart and featured in several commercials (including one for Apple, one for Coca-Cola and one for Persil and an episode of Fox's Glee) Lovely Cup and Itchin On A Photograph.
 In support of their debut album, the band went on a headlining North American Fall tour and also performed with Two Door Cinema Club as their main support.
 In December, the band performed at KROQ Almost Acoustic Christmas, which takes place at the Gibson Amphitheatre, in Universal City.
 On January 3, 2012, the band kicked off their sold-out headline tour in Australia at the Factory Theatre in Sydney and continued their tour in Europe in February.
 The band began their US Spring 2012 tour on March 6 in Burlington, Vermont in support of Young the Giant.
 Throughout the sold-out headline tour the band had featured stops at Coachella Valley Music and Arts Festival, Sasquatch!
 Music Festival, and Bonnaroo Music and Arts Festival.

 Grouplove kicked off their Close Your Eyes and Count to Tour tour on September 25, 2012, at the Roseland Theater in Portland, Oregon, traveling across the country with Alt-J and MS MR as support.
 Close Your Eyes and Count to Tour ended on November 17, 2012, at the Wiltern in Los Angeles, California.

-On April 20, 2013, Grouplove released a "Make It To Me" in collaboration with Manchester Orchestra.
+On April 20, 2013, Grouplove released "Make It To Me" in collaboration with Manchester Orchestra.
 They announced their second album, as well as debuting the video for the lead single, "Ways To Go", on 10 June 2013.

 On September 17, 2013, Grouplove's second album, Spreading Rumours, was released.
 That same day, Grouplove played a sold-out show at the Troubadour in West Hollywood with supporting Australian band, the Rubens.
 The band then embarked on an 18-show US tour, the Seesaw Tour, on which they played in 9 cities, with two dates in each city – one a more standard show, the other a more stripped back show.
 They were supported on this tour by the Rubens.